z0sun/deployment5.1/Deployment-instructions.md

 </p>

 ## Deployment Instructions:
+1. When you create the new instances, first create a new key pair in AWS, save the .pem file on your computer, and attach the new key to all your instances
-1. Create a VPC with Terraform and the VPC **MUST** have only the components listed below:
+2. Create a VPC with Terraform and the VPC **MUST** have only the components listed below:
     - 1 VPC
     - 2 AZ's
     - 2 Public Subnets